kuangyu0801/kuangyu0801.github.io/README.md

 - Ability to take a project from scoping requirements through actual launch of the project
 - Experience of building solutions using AWS technologies.

+# FACEBOOK Wants This:
+## 2021 Production Engineer Intern

+Minimum Qualifications

+-   Currently has, or is in the process of obtaining, a BS or MS in Computer Science, Engineering, or a related technical discipline

+-   Experience coding in at least one language (even if it is not one that Facebook uses)

+-   Ability to rapidly learn new development languages (Python, PHP, C++, and Java are all in heavy use)

+-   Ability to pick up new software, frameworks and APIs quickly

+-   Ability to perform 'guerrilla capacity planning' for internet service architectures

+-   Knowledge of basic large-scale internet service architectures (such as load balancing, LAMP, CDN's), even if you haven't worked on one

+-   Configuration and maintenance of common applications such as Apache, memcached, Squid, MySQL, NFS, DHCP, NTP, SSH, DNS, and SNMP

+-   Must obtain work authorization in country of employment at the time of hire and maintain ongoing work authorization during employment

 # [Programming Book](https://drive.google.com/drive/folders/1_afYce_KHKfEtYlaGUonWOQSmTcjy3f1?usp=sharing)

 - [《疯狂Java讲义第4版》](https://drive.google.com/file/d/1Q0qyitxsjvgoZaayHz4TO8oHuLHMaE9g/view?usp=sharing)